chloegng/walmart-hack/README.md

 - this can be integrated in the text service and also a web chat bot on the website

-PITHC WE BELEIVE INFORMATION AND RESEARCH IS REALLY IMPORTANT WITH THIS, we provide the user a plethora of information easily accessible and this helps promote smart decisions(buying things at a good price) and user to save money and
+PITCH WE BELEIVE INFORMATION AND RESEARCH IS REALLY IMPORTANT WITH THIS, we provide the user a plethora of information easily accessible and this helps promote smart decisions(buying things at a good price) and user to save money and

+END PRESENTAITON STRONG

+THANK YOU
 ----------
 Technologies used:
 - Mongodb: phone number registry and what categories they register for